 You may be surprised to find that you have invested enough money for retirement already.

-As you approach retirement, sit down with your current budget as well as your estimated retirement budget to adjust your plans for saving now as well as spending later.
+As you approach retirement, review your current and estimated retirement budgets to adjust your plans for saving now and spending later.

 Adjusting your savings now after a new job or promotion could change your investment plans for the better.